-Knowing how to shift gears, and what gears to use is a key skill every cyclist needs to acquire.
+Knowing how to shift gears and what to use is a key skill every cyclist needs to acquire.
 Usually, it comes with a lot of practice and experience.

 Selecting the right gear at the right time is part science, part instinct, and part experience.
 There are some fundamentals about bicycle gears that every cyclist needs to get to grips with.